BestTimesToVisit.com Logo

 Grand Taxis

-Cost:Around 70-100 MAD for a one-way ticket from Marrakech to Essaouira.
-Booking online or at the station is recommended.
+Cost:Around 80-120 MAD per person from Marrakech to Essaouira.
+Booking online in advance is recommended.

-These are the small, metered taxis typically found within Essaouira itself.
-They are convenient for getting around the medina and its immediate surroundings, especially if you have luggage or are short on time.
+These are small, metered taxis (usually beige or blue) that operate within Essaouira town.
+They are perfect for getting around the medina and its immediate surroundings, especially if you have luggage or are tired of walking.

 Walking

-Essaouira's medina is compact and best explored on foot.
-The ramparts, souks, and many riads are easily accessible by walking, allowing you to soak in the atmosphere.
+Essaouira's medina is compact and incredibly walkable, with narrow, winding streets that are best explored on foot.
+The ramparts and the port area are also easily accessible by walking.

 Cost:Free!